What Can Science Tell Us About Death?

 I do agree that this raises the possibility that the entity we call the mind or consciousness may not be produced by the brain.
 It’s certainly possible that maybe there's another layer of reality that we haven't yet discovered that's essentially beyond what we know of the brain, and which determines our reality.

 So, I believe it is possible for consciousness to be an as of yet undiscovered scientific entity that may not necessarily be produced by synaptic activity in the brain.

-Learn more about modern methods of resuscitation and our new understanding of death by registering to attend “What Happens When We Die.”
+Learn more about modern methods of resuscitation and our new understanding of death by watching the video from our event “What Happens When We Die.”